moondance-labs/tanssi-docs/builders/tutorials/oracles/phala.md

 1. Head to the **Deploy and Run Transactions** tab
 2. Set the **ENVIRONMENT** to **Injected Provider -- MetaMask** and ensure that your MetaMask is on the network of your EVM Appchain.
 You can verify the EVM ChainID in Remix if you are unsure
 3. Select the `AggregatorV3Interface` contract from the **CONTRACT** dropdown
-4. Enter the Data Feed contract address corresponding to your desired asset pair that was returned on the command line in the prior section in the **At Address** field and click the **At Address** button
+4. Enter the data feed contract address corresponding to your desired asset pair that was returned on the command line in the prior section in the **At Address** field and click the **At Address** button

 ![Access aggregator contract](/images/builders/tutorials/oracles/phala/phala-7.webp)